dotnet/EntityFramework.Docs/entity-framework/core/querying/sql-queries.md

 > [!NOTE]
 > This feature was introduced in EF Core 7.0.

-While <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A> is useful for querying entities defined in your model, <xref:Microsoft.EntityFrameworkCore.RelationalDatabaseFacadeExtensions.SqlQuery2A> allows you to easily query for scalar, non-entity types via SQL, without needing to drop down to lower-level data access APIs.
+While <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A> is useful for querying entities defined in your model, <xref:Microsoft.EntityFrameworkCore.RelationalDatabaseFacadeExtensions.SqlQuery> allows you to easily query for scalar, non-entity types via SQL, without needing to drop down to lower-level data access APIs.
 For example, the following query fetches all the IDs from the `Blogs` table:

 [!code-csharp[Main](../../../samples/core/Querying/SqlQueries/Program.cs#SqlQuery)]